Lug16/GameOfDrones/README.md

 ###### Test App for UruIT

 ## Info
-This solution contains three 4 projects
+This solution contains four projects
 1. Database project *[GameOfDrones.Database]* : Contains the db structure
 2. Models *[GameOfDrones.Entity]* : Contains classes and some common logic
 3. Web Site *[GameOfDrones.Site]* : Contains the client's logic of the game